whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <DD>1 packet, Value $.50</DD>
 </DL>

-<p>This is a headache relief product that's in a form of powder and you take it as it is, directly poured into your mouth.
+<p>This is a headache relief product that's in a form of powder and you take it as it is -directly poured into your mouth.
 I'm not so sure that's convenient versus a pill, I'm imagining powder splattered all over the face if you don't pour it right.
 Because this product has caffeine in its ingredient, I won't be able to try it out unless its early in the morning cause I have sensitivity with caffeine.
 I think I prefer my medicine in tablet form for the sake of convenience.</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I hate writing bad reviews but this one was really disappointing, especially since its my first box with them.
 And frankly, I'm a little confused as to what this subscription is supposed to be.
 Its got drugstore brands, sample packets and a blemish lancer, so random.
 Without counting the blemish lancer and eyeshadow, the rest of the items seems like something I would get for free when I check into a hotel, that's not good.
 I think I'll only be using 3 out of the 8 items so I'm not happy about that, and right now I'm not so sure I want to keep on subscribing.
 I would probably advise on looking through instagram for future boxes to see if they improve prior to signing up.
 The total value came up to $21.48 using my estimates on the sample sizes and packets, and although it exceeds the $15 subscription cost, the items were all over the board and low quality that I would put the value much lower than what it is.
 I hate saying this, but I didn't adore this box and was hoping for more.</p>